CEREBRUS-MAXIMUS/Surfer-Data/README.md

 Currently, Surfer Protocol consists of a Python SDK and a Desktop App.
 The Desktop App is used for exporting your data from your favorite apps and services.
 The Python SDK is used for building applications off of your personal data.

+## Features

+- Desktop App for exporting data from your favorite apps and services
+- Python SDK for building applications off of your personal data

 ## How it works

 ![Surfer Diagram](assets/SurferDiagram.png)